ohiofi/APCSP-projects/apcspfiles/106PyThreeArgs.md

 ## netPay
 Create a function called weeklyPay that requires three arguments: hourlyPay, totalHours, incomeTax.
 The function returns the employee's take-home pay (aka net pay).
 According to FLSA regulation, an employee "must receive overtime pay for hours worked over 40 in a workweek at a rate not less than time and one-half their regular rates of pay."
-If the the totalHours is over 40, then calculate both the amount earned at regular pay (the first 40 hours) and the amount earned at time and one-half (overtime hours), then subtract the incomeTax.
+If the the totalHours is over 40, then calculate both the amount earned at regular pay (the first 40 hours) and the amount earned at time and one-half (overtime hours), then subtract the incomeTax (a percentage of their entire paycheck).

 ## employeeSalesBonus
 Create a function called employeeSalesBonus that requires three arguments: hourlyPay, totalHours, totalSales.